Pee-wee's Big Holiday: Production

-Reubens has often talked about the two scripts he has written for future Pee-wee Herman films.
+Reubens often talked about the two scripts he had written for future Pee-wee Herman films.
 Reubens once called his first script The Pee-wee Herman Story, describing it as a black comedy.
-He has also referred to the script as "dark Pee-wee" or "adult Pee-wee", with the plot involving Pee-wee becoming famous as a singer after making a hit single and moving to Hollywood, where "he does everything wrong and becomes a big jerk".
-Reubens further explained the script has many "Valley of the Dolls moments".
+He also referred to the script as "dark Pee-wee" or "adult Pee-wee", with the plot involving Pee-wee becoming famous as a singer after making a hit single and moving to Hollywood, where "he does everything wrong and becomes a big jerk".
+Reubens further explained that the script had many "Valley of the Dolls moments".
 Reubens thought this script would be the first one to start production, but in 2006, Reubens announced he was to start filming his second script in 2007.

-The second script, a family friendly adventure, is called Pee-wee's Playhouse: The Movie and is written by Reubens.
-The script follows Pee-wee and his Playhouse friends on a road-trip adventure, resulting in many of the characters leaving the house for the first time and going out into "Puppetland".
-All of the original characters of the show, live-action and puppets, are included in Reubens' script.
-The story happens in a fantasy land that is intended to be reminiscent of H.R.
+The second script, a family-friendly adventure called Pee-wee's Playhouse: The Movie, followed Pee-wee and his Playhouse friends on a road-trip adventure, resulting in many of the characters leaving the house for the first time and going out into "Puppetland".
+All of the original characters of the show, live-action and puppets, were included in Reubens' script.
+The story happens in a fantasy land intended to be reminiscent of H.R.
 Pufnstuf and The Wonderful Wizard of Oz.
 In January 2009, Reubens told Gary Panter that the rejected first script of Pee-wee's Big Adventure (which they co-wrote) could be given a movie deal very soon, and that it would be "90 minutes of incredible beauty".
 In December 2009, while in character, Reubens said this film is "already done, the script is already fully written; it's ready to shoot."
 Most of the film was intended to take place in Puppetland with some claymation possibly being used for visual effects.

-Reubens has said that one of the two films opens in prison.
-He has also said that using CGI for "updating" the puppets' looks could be an option, but that this all depended upon the budget the films would have.
-Reubens once mentioned the possibility of doing one of the two as an animated film along the lines of The Polar Express, which used performance capture technology to incorporate the movements of live actors into animated characters.
+Reubens said that one of the two films opens in prison.
+He also said that using CGI for "updating" the puppets' looks could be an option, but that this would depend upon the budget the films would have.
+Reubens once mentioned the possibility of filming one of the two scripts as an animated film along the lines of The Polar Express (2004), which used performance capture technology to incorporate the movements of live actors into animated characters.
 Reubens approached Pee-wee's Big Adventure director Tim Burton with one of the scripts and talked to Johnny Depp about the possibility of having him portray Pee-wee but they both declined any involvement.